enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/docker/docker-dockerfile.md

 - contains all the commands a user could call on the command line
 - automaticaly build image by reading Dockerfile

+## Feature

+- docker will cache the image load by `FROM` instruction
+- if any instruction change, the cache will be invalid

 ## Build A hello-world Image

 assume workdir has those files: